 A short walk from the lodge, there is also a renowned macaw clay lick, which is our priority to visit.
 Again, mornings are better and we spend some time in the hide watching and photographing the scarlet macaws that gather.
 Also nearby is another oxbow lake, where giant otters are found and the margins are good places to look for hoatzins, jacanas and sun grebes.
 The surrounding forests are also good for several species of monkeys.
 On one afternoon / evening we have the chance to walk the ‘collpa trail’, and visit the tapir clay lick.
 Here a comfortable hide allows us to wait into the darkness in the hope of seeing one of the Amazon’s most peculiar large mammals.
 Flash photography is allowed.
 As always, there will be night walks and photography each evening.

-After an early boat trip to Colorado Village, we then drive the short distance to Puerto Carlos, cross the Inambari River to Santa Rosa, and continue by road to the airport in Puerto Maldonado City.
-Fly to Lima and connect with your international departure to London.
+After an early boat trip to Colorado Village, we then drive the short distance to Puerto Carlos, cross the Inambari River to Santa Rosa, and continue by road to the airport in Puerto Maldonado city.
+Fly to Lima and onward overnight connection to the UK.

 , Fully booked